Scholarships from Non-VTS Sources

 The Anne Kumpuris Scholarship honors academic achievement by a seminarian seeking ordination in the Episcopal Church.
 One scholarship of $10,000 is awarded annually to a student entering the second or third year of studies.
 Deadline is May 15.

-The Order of the Daughters of the King offers scholarships from its Masters Fund for Daughters and other women studying for leadership and service in the Episcopal Church.
+The Order of the Daughters of the King offers need-based scholarships from its Masters Fund for Daughters and other women who are members of the Episcopal Church, the Anglican Communion, or churches in communion with the Episcopal Church who are studying for leadership and service within the church.
 Deadline is March 15 for Fall and October 1 for Spring or Summer awards.

 Point Foundation oversees the National LGBTQ Scholarship Fund, which awards scholarships to graduate students who demonstrate academic achievement, financial need, leadership, and involvement in the LGBTQ community.
 Applications must be completed online and the initial step must be submitted by January 14.